Translation:

 Q: How often can SWL&P raise utility rates?

 A: On average Wisconsin utilities file an adjustment every two years with the PSCW.
-SWL&P’s last rate review was requested in 2022 and new rates were effective January 1, 2023.
+We filed this review on March 29, 2024, and new rates will be effective Jan.
+1, 2025.
+Our last rate review was requested in 2022, and new rates were effective Jan.
+1, 2023.

 Q: Beyond a rate case, what are other reasons my bill can fluctuate?